top-comengineer/wcvendors/readme.txt

 == Features ==

-= WC Vendors =
+= WC Vendors Marketplace =

-The following features are available as a part of the free WC Vendors plugin.
+The following features are available as a part of the free WC Vendors Marketplace plugin.

+* Create your own marketplace on WooCommerce
 * Vendors can add / edit products from within the WordPress dashboard.
 * Vendors can submit products for admin review, or send new products live to the site immediately.
 * Vendors can view live sales for their products from their front end dashboard